 When you’re hurt by a big company or organization, you may be eligible to work together with other injury victims for your losses.
 But what’s the difference between mass torts and class action lawsuits, and what’s best for your recovery?

-At Kohan & Bablove LLP, we understand it can be a tough choice, and you may have more questions than answers.
+At Kohan & Bablove Injury Attorneys, we understand it can be a tough choice, and you may have more questions than answers.
 Luckily, we can help.
 Start with a free consultation about your options for joining a mass tort or a class action lawsuit by calling 1-844-404-2400 or by completing the online contact form below.